john-science/python_for_scientists/classes/01_control_statements/problem_set_1_solutions.md

             fact *= i
         print(fact)

-#### 16. Following the example below for the multiplication table from 1 to 2, use two `for` loops to print the multiplication table from 1 to 5.
+#### 16. Below is the multiplication table up to 2.
+Following that example, use two nested `for` loops to print the multiplication table up to 5.

     # In this solution, I build each tab-seperated line seperately.